-There’s been a major sea change in digital marketing over the last few years.
+There’s been a major sea change in digital and performance-based marketing over the last few years.
 As the industry matures, digital channels are no longer seen as separate silos.
 They’re being integrated into overall strategy with a renewed focus on brand integrity.

 The days of looking for short-term digital gains are over.
 The most innovative e-commerce sites are now focused on building long-term programs that add real value.

-The New Generation of Affiliate Marketing
+A New Generation of Affiliate Marketing

 Nowhere is this more clear than in affiliate marketing, where industry leaders are busy upgrading their programs to the new ‘Gen 2’ of affiliate marketing.